benji300/joplin-note-tabs/README.md

   }
 ]
 ```
-4. save the file then import at Joplin Setting>Keyboard Shortcuts
+4. Save the file then import at Joplin `Settings > Keyboard Shortcuts`.

 ## User options

-This plugin adds provides user options which can be changed via `Tools > Options > Note Tabs` (Windows App).
+This plugin provides user options which can be changed via `Tools > Options > Note Tabs` (Windows App).

 > **NOTE** - If `default` is set for an advanced style setting, the corresponding default color, font family, etc. will be used to match the common App look.